idearibosome/srzoo/README.md

 It provides various pre-trained state-of-the-art super-resolution models that are ready for use.

 Here are the key features of SRZoo:
+- SRZoo provides **official** pre-trained models of various super-resolution methods.
-- With SRZoo, you can easily obtain the super-resolved images from various supported super-resolution methods.
+- With SRZoo, you can easily obtain the super-resolved images from the supported super-resolution methods.
-- Since it is based on TensorFlow, it is possible to employ the super-resolution models in various environments such as GPUs supporting CUDA and web browsers via TensorFlow.js.
+- It is possible to employ the super-resolution models in various environments such as GPUs supporting CUDA and web browsers via TensorFlow.js.
-- It is possible to compare the performance of the super-resolution methods with the same evaluation metrics and on the same environment.
+- It is possible to compare the performance of the super-resolution methods with the same evaluation metrics and the same environment.

 ## Requirements